CSSLint/csslint/README.md

 ### Don't use adjoining classes

 Adjoining classes look like `.foo.bar`.
 While technically allowed in CSS, these aren't handled properly by Internet Explorer 6 and earlier.

+### Don't use text indent to hide text if you need to support RTL

+Negative text indent doesn't play nicely with right to left oriented languages like Arabic.
+If your sight needs to support RTL, you should choose a different text hiding method.

 ### Remove empty rules